tobiasbriones/blog/mathswe/eng/uiux/platform/feat/new-article-and-code-navigation-features-2023-09-09/index.md

 ## Article Navigation

-The features for navigating inside articles is in production and recently designed.
+The features for navigating inside articles are in production and recently designed.

 Article contents navigation is fundamental to moving among the tree of